devilry/devilry-django/not_for_deploy/docs/developer/core.deliverystore.rst

 The recommended production deliverystore
 ########################################

+If you store files in a traditional file system:
-The recommended DeliveryStore is :class:`devilry.apps.core.deliverystore.FsHierDeliveryStore`.
+    The recommended DeliveryStore for traditional filesystems
+    is :class:`devilry.apps.core.deliverystore.FsHierDeliveryStore`.

     It stores files in a filesystem hierarcy with one directory for each Delivery, with the delivery-id as name.
 In each delivery-directory, the files are stored by FileMeta id.

+If you store files in a modern cloud file system like Amazon S3:
+    The recommended DeliveryStore for cloud file systems that have no upper limit on the number of files in a single directory is :class:`devilry.apps.core.deliverystore.DjangoStorageDeliveryStore`.

 Directory hierachy
 ==================